lukerohde/watercannon/README.md

 * Aim up for more accurate and longer range firing
 * Discriminate between deck chickens and lawn chickens
 * Mac sure Mac dev is still working (I've bene using vscode remote ssh)
-* Update the parts list to use my newer quiet servos
+* Update readme with schematics
+* Lock down webserver because it needs to be on the net

 Hardware
 --------